wadexu007/learning_by_doing/Jenkins/k8s_pod_as_build_agent/README.md

 ## Declarative-pipeline
 Use Jenkinsfile With Pod Template, the Pod template is defined inside the kubernetes { } block.
 * **Reference**:
- * a quick start for java app CI (demo-app-java/Jenkinsfile)
+ * A quick start for java app CI (demo-app-java/Jenkinsfile)
  * CICD for a golang app  (demo-app-go/Jenkinsfile)

 The demo-app-go example is more complex with below scenarios: